-City of Fircrest City Council held a Study Session on June 17, 2024 to discuss the requirements of HB 1110.
+City of Fircrest City Council held a Study Session on June 17, 2025 to discuss the requirements of HB 1110.
 The meeting included a presentation by City Staff with the assistance of Kimley-Horn (Consultant), as well as open discussion and comment response.
-This was followed by a Planning Commission Public Hearing, which included public comment, on May 6, 2025.

-Additionally, the City of Fircrest hosted a Community Open House to discuss the merits of the project and respond to community comments, as well as a table at the annual Fircrest Fun Days (July 20, 2024).
+Additionally, the City of Fircrest hosted a Community Open House to discuss the merits of the project and respond to community comments, as well as a table at the annual Fircrest Fun Days (July 20, 2025).
 At these events, City Staff and the Consultant provided informational project boards and flyers on HB 1110 and received informal written public comments.
 Public comment was used to inform the proposed Development Regulation text amendments.
 A summary of findings from these two meetings is included as Exhibit D.